opensearch-project/documentation-website/_field-types/supported-field-types/knn-vector.md

 ### Memory estimation

-In the best-case scenario, byte vectors require 25% of the memory that 32-bit vectors require.
+In the best-case scenario, byte vectors require 25% of the memory required by 32-bit vectors.

 #### HNSW memory estimation